philiporlando/fgdb_to_gpkg/README.md

 ### Module Usage

-You can also import `fgdb_to_gpkg` as a module in Python and use it to convert an Esri FileGeoDatabase feature classes to GeoPackage layers programmatically.
+You can also import `fgdb_to_gpkg` as a module in Python and use it to convert any Esri FileGeoDatabase feature classes to GeoPackage layers programmatically.

 Here's an example of how to use `fgdb_to_gpkg` as a module: